 If you are desiring to own a Cavalier King Charles Spaniel, purchase one from an Ethical Breeder, (Note: Ethical breeders do not place puppies with Full Registrations, they do health test, and have spay & neuter contracts on any puppy they place) or if you choose, Adopt a Cavalier through one of the Cavalier Rescues.
 Cavaliers are the most wonderful breed to share your life with.

 Our family lives on a small hobby farm in Northern Michigan.
-We have a variety of animals in addition to our Cavaliers… (An Amazon parrot, horses, rabbits, and a pet pig ) that we share our lives with.
-Our children have been active in a local 4H group and have enjoyed showing dogs in Agility & Rally for a number of years (most of them are grown now!).
-My youngest daughter and I enjoy showing our cavaliers or having them shown in AKC events.
+We have a variety of animals in addition to our Cavaliers… (An Amazon parrot, horses, rabbits, and even had a pet pig ) that we share our lives with.
+Our children were active in a 4H and have enjoyed showing dogs in Agility & Rally for a number of years (most of them are grown now!).
+My youngest daughter and I have enjoyed showing our cavaliers or having them shown in AKC events.